 Decoding Sourcing Standards: RAL-GZ 387 and ISO 13485

-RAL-GZ 387 refers to a German quality assurance and certification standard that uses a HOSY testing cylinder to benchmark the precise pressure gradient of medical compression hosiery.
+RAL-GZ 387 is a German quality assurance and certification standard that uses a HOSY testing cylinder to benchmark the precise pressure gradient of medical compression hosiery.
 This standard defines the compression class (I-IV), the pressure gradient, material stiffness, and durability.

 A fabric certified for RAL Class II (23-32 mmHg) is fundamentally unsuitable for a patient requiring Class IV (>49 mmHg) for severe lymphedema.
 Specifying the fabric by both composition and target mmHg class is non-negotiable.

-Finally, a compliant fabric does not guarantee a compliant device.
-The fabric itself may meet all material specifications for weight, as measured by standards like ASTM D3776, but if the final garment is not produced under a quality management system like ISO 13485 (Medical Devices), production inconsistencies can create a final product that fails to deliver the correct graduated compression profile.
+A compliant fabric does not guarantee a compliant device.
+The fabric itself may meet all material specifications for weight, as measured by ASTM D3776, but if the final garment is not produced under a quality management system like ISO 13485 (Medical Devices), production inconsistencies can create a final product that fails to deliver the correct graduated compression profile.
+For skin-contact safety on post-surgical patients, verify ISO 10993-5 (Cytotoxicity) and ISO 10993-10 (Skin Sensitization) test reports — OEKO-TEX 100 Class I alone does not cover biocompatibility for medical devices.

 FAQ